 In large-sized farms, manual surveying is prone to a lot of errors.

-Using satellite imaging and IIoT, the farmers can check various argicultural aspects.
+Using satellite imaging and IIoT, the farmers can check various agricultural aspects.
 These include soil quality, humidity, air quality, and temperature with the help of sensors installed in the farmland.

 The farmers can then regulate the irrigation and decide on the fertilizers to be given to the plants..

-Another major industry that makes the best use of IIoT is the airlines industry.
+Another major industry that makes the best use of IIoT is the airline industry.

 At the manufacturing plants, companies use IIoT solutions to track the availability of parts that are required.